NHBSystems/NHB_AD7124/README.md

   thermocouples
 - On chip low side switch. *(On NHB boards, this is tied to the enable pin of a 2.5V regulator to provide excitation voltage to bridge sensors.)*
 - Probably a bunch of other stuff I am not thinking of right now
+- Shutdown and Idle modes for deep sleep power savings

 ### Not implemented or not tested (yet)
 - CRC checks on SPI communication
-- Shutdown, idle, and calibration modes
+- ~~Shutdown~~, ~~idle~~, and calibration modes
 - Excitation current output
 - Advanced error checking features
 - Built in support for thermocouple types other than Type K